hreynier/hreynier/README.md

 <br />

-Hi, I'm [Harvey Reynier](https://harveyreynier.com), a product-minded software engineer and web developer 🚀 living in London.
-I've recently graduated from UCL and I hold a Bachelor of Engineering from Sheffield.
-Currently, I'm working on an open-source community project ✨ to promote open and democratic data science at [Bring Your Own Map](https://bring-your-own-map.firebaseapp.com/).
-I'm also working on a full-stack React app, [Techstart](https://app.harveyreynier.com), to aggregate entry-level tech jobs from a range of job sites.
-Besides programming, I love travelling 🗺️, coffee ☕, and music 🎧.
+Hi, I'm [Harvey Reynier](https://harveyreynier.com), a product-minded software engineer and web developer 🚀 based in London.
+Currently, I'm working on a full-stack React app, [Techstart](https://app.harveyreynier.com), to aggregate entry-level tech jobs from a range of job sites.
+Previously, I helped contribute to an open-source community project ✨ to promote open and democratic data science at [Bring Your Own Map](https://bring-your-own-map.firebaseapp.com/).
+I'm also working on  Besides programming, I love travelling 🗺️, coffee ☕, and music 🎧.

-- 🔭 I’m currently working on [Bring Your Own Map](https://bring-your-own-map.firebaseapp.com/) and [Techstart](https://app.harveyreynier.com)
+- 🔭 I’m currently working on [Techstart](https://app.harveyreynier.com)

-- 🌱 I’m currently learning **Rust and the React Ecosystem**
+- 🌱 I’m currently learning **Rust** and the **React Ecosystem**

-- 👯 I’m looking to collaborate on more **Open Source Projects**
+- 👯 I’m looking to collaborate on any **Open Source Project!**

 - 👨‍💻 You can check out all of my projects at [my website](harveyreynier.com)